turingschool-examples/romcom/README.md

 - When user clicks the button, "Make Your Own Cover Button", user is able to input values for their own cover and display their made cover.
 - On the button, "Save Cover", user is able to save the current cover on screen.
 - User can view saved covers when the button, "View Saved Covers" is selected.
+- On view saved covers, user can delete books with double click.

 INSTRUCTIONS
 ------------
-- Fork this repo:
+- Fork this boilerplate repository
-- download and install npm
+- Clone down your new, forked repo
+- cd into the repository
-- open text editor
+- Open it in your text editor
-- open index.html for real time update of code.
+- View the project in the browser by running open index.html in your terminal

 -----------
 Current maintainers:
  Jasmyn Hicks - https://www.linkedin.com/in/jasmyn-hicks-b7923095/